-1.3.5.
+1.4.5.
 Sources of Message Mis-Sequencing

-Because the SGPs can be experiencing different loads and other local factors each SGP may differ, restoring a traffic flow to a newly active SGP without first ensuring that messages are purged through the old path before the diversion can result in message mis-sequencing.
-This is illustrated in Figure 3.
+Because the SGPs can be experiencing different loads or other local factors, each SGP may differ.
+Therefore, restoring a traffic flow to a newly active SGP, without first ensuring that messages are purged through the old path before the diversion, can result in message mis-sequencing.
+This is example (C) illustrated in Figure 3.